theroyalmobiles/portfolio/README.md

 # The Royal Mobiles - Mobile Shop Website

-This is a full-stack mobile shop website named "The Royal Mobiles," created using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+This is a mobile shop website named "The Royal Mobiles" .
 It allows users to view available mobile products, check their details, and browse through various categories.

 ## Project Features